zabbix/zabbix/templates/app/nginx_agent/README.md

 }
 ```

-If you use another location, then don't forget to change {$NGINX.STUB_STATUS.PATH} macro.
+If you use another location, then don't forget to change the {$NGINX.STUB_STATUS.PATH} macro.
 Install and setup [Zabbix agent](https://www.zabbix.com/documentation/6.2/manual/installation/install_from_packages).